emrac001/requirement-analysis/README.md

 - **Requirement Validation ✅**
   Reviewing documented requirements with stakeholders to confirm accuracy and completeness, defining acceptance criteria, and ensuring traceability throughout the development lifecycle.

+  ---

+  ## Types of Requirements

+In software development, requirements are generally divided into two categories: **Functional** and **Non-functional**.
+Both are essential for building a system that not only works correctly but also performs effectively and delivers a good user experience.

+### Functional Requirements ⚙️
+**Definition:**
+Functional requirements describe *what* the system should do.
+They define the specific features, behaviors, and interactions of the system.

+**Examples for Booking Management System:**
+- **Search Properties:** Users should be able to search for properties based on criteria such as location, price, and availability.
+- **User Registration:** New users should be able to create an account with personal details and login credentials.
+- **Property Listings:** The system should display property details such as images, descriptions, and pricing.
+- **Booking System:** Users should be able to book properties, view booking details, and manage their bookings.
+- **User Authentication:** Provide secure login and registration with validation to protect user data.

+### Non-functional Requirements 🛡️
+**Definition:**
+Non-functional requirements describe *how* the system should perform.
+They address the quality attributes of the system, including performance, security, scalability, usability, and reliability.

+**Examples for Booking Management System:**
+- **Performance:** The system should load pages within 2 seconds and support at least 1,000 concurrent users.
+- **Security:** Ensure secure login, encrypt user data, and protect against vulnerabilities such as SQL injection or XSS attacks.
+- **Scalability:** The system should support horizontal scaling to handle increased traffic and demand.
+- **Usability:** Provide an intuitive, user-friendly interface that allows easy navigation and booking with minimal steps.
+- **Reliability:** Guarantee 99.9% uptime and quick recovery in case of system failures.

+---